l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 - **Interfaces:** Defining contracts for external dependencies
 - **Services:** Implementation of business rules
 - **Use cases:** Business process orchestration

+**Avoid Overengineering:** Only implement the components (interfaces, services, use_cases) that are necessary for the current business requirements.
+Do not create placeholder or empty implementations for future use.
+If a component does not provide value for usage or testing, it should not be implemented.
+Overengineering is strictly prohibited in any places of the project.

 ```python
 # business/interfaces.py